-Using polynomials as activation functions in deep NNs has attracted several researchers' attention in recent years~\cite{wang2022,gottemukkula2020polynomial}.
+$\bullet$ \textbf{Stable training of DBNs:} Using polynomials as activation functions in deep NNs has attracted several researchers' attention in recent years~\cite{wang2022,gottemukkula2020polynomial}.
 A major drawback of using polynomials of arbitrary order is their unstable behavior during training due to exploding gradients--which is prominent with the increase in order~\cite{gottemukkula2020polynomial}.
-Luckily, and thanks to the unique properties of Bernstein polynomials, DeepBern-Net does not suffer from such a limitation as captured in the next result~\cite{khedr2024deepbern}.
+Luckily, and thanks to the unique properties of Bernstein polynomials, DBN does not suffer from such a limitation as captured in the proposition in the Appendix~ \ref{app:gradient}.